WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Free Memory</b></summary>

 Hand memory back to the graphics card partway through a run.
 ComfyUI can only be asked to free memory from its own menu, which a running graph cannot reach, so a chain that loads, upscales and then encodes video can run out on the last stage while the first two are still resident.
 Wire the stage that has finished into passthrough and the stage that needs the room after it, and the freeing happens between the two.
 Reports what the device held before and after, so the effect is a number rather than a guess.
-It runs on every queue rather than being cached, so everything below it runs again as well.
+It frees where something upstream ran, leaving a graph that has not changed on the cache; always_run frees on every queue instead.
 Harmless on a machine with no graphics card.

 | | |
 |---|---|